Skip to main content

 Legislation

-Members check and change the Mortgage Prisoners Inquiry Bill, a private members' bill sponsored by Lord Sharkey.
-Plus, further checks to the Football Governance Bill.
+Members checked and changed the Mortgage Prisoners Inquiry Bill, a private members' bill sponsored by Lord Sharkey.
+Plus, they conducted further checks to the Football Governance Bill.

 Debate

-Members discuss the Ukraine war, following the new policy of the government of the USA.
+Members discussed the Ukraine war, following the new policy of the government of the USA.

 Orders and regulations

-From 3.45pm in Grand Committee, work away from the chamber, members consider regulations on:
+From 3.45pm in Grand Committee, work away from the chamber, members considered regulations on:

 • digital markets, competition and consumers